Does the Victorian era fascinate you?

 Even after recovering his fortune, the family could not return to the house.
 After the death of one of their daughters, Mark Twain’s wife couldn’t bear to live in the house with those painful memories.

-And so the house was sold.
+And so the Mark Twain House was sold.

 This museum is a major draw both for fans of Mark Twain, and of architecture.